 The Legal Service plan can help cover the cost of legal services, such as:

 Through this benefit, you can contact a legal counselor about your personal situation and then receive a referral to a network lawyer.

 Visit www.LegalPlans.com (password 210010).

 |Aetna Resources for Living||Short-term support for a variety of issues, including mental health, marital, and child/eldercare issues||www.mylifevalues.com

-Click here for a list of resources and tools for your health plans.
+Click here for a complete list of tools and resources.

-Earn your 2018 incentives — check out all the ways you can earn money in your HRA for 2018 – including two new incentives.
+Earn your 2017 incentives — check out all the ways you can earn money in your HRA for 2017.

-Check your HRA balance — and use funds to pay eligible medical expenses all year.
-Remember, consumer dollars will be available from day one
+Check your HRA balance — and use funds to pay eligible medical expenses all year or save them for later if you wish.
+Remember, consumer dollars will be available from day one.

 Update your beneficiaries — visit YBR to make sure your beneficiary information is up to date.